YasserKa/learningDesignPatterns/README.md

 # learningDesignPatterns

-The code is associated with a class diagram created via umlet http://www.umlet.com/
+The samples are in PHP and is associated with a class diagram made via umlet http://www.umlet.com/

 references: